taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 The steps above are enough to configure CageFS to work with PostgreSQL.

-CloudLinux OS Shared 6:
+CloudLinux OS 6:

 CageFS provides separate _/tmp_ directory for each end user.
 Yet, PostgreSQL keeps its Unix domain socket inside server's main _/tmp_ directory.
 In addition to that, the location is hard coded inside PostgreSQL libraries.

-To resolve the issue, CloudLinux OS Shared provides a version of PostgreSQL with modified start up script that can store PostgreSQL's socket in <span class="notranslate"> _/var/run/postgres._ </span> The script automatically creates link from _/tmp_ to that socket to prevent PostgreSQL dependent applications from breaking.
+To resolve the issue, CloudLinux OS provides a version of PostgreSQL with modified start up script that can store PostgreSQL's socket in <span class="notranslate"> _/var/run/postgres._ </span> The script automatically creates link from _/tmp_ to that socket to prevent PostgreSQL dependent applications from breaking.

 In addition to that, CageFS knows how to correctly link this socket inside end user's _/tmp_ directory.